uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 The client should treat it as an opaque string, however.
 The fact that it can be represented as an integer is an implementation detail.

+### Privacy

+Although IDs aren't a secret, we will only share IDs to those who need it.

+## Note on clinicians requesting access to sample data and personal info of a specific child

+### Process

+#### 1. Clinician sends request to make an association with a given `childID`

+To prevent leaking IDs, callers won't get any indication of whether an ID exists or not.

+Even though we can assume we will trust the process of verifying clinicians, we can't trust that their credentials will *never* be compromised and thereby allowing attackers to use their account to harvest IDs (of children they don't already have associations with) and then potentially use those to gain access to other systems.

+#### 2. Server always sends a successful response (unless clinician has too many pending requests)

+To prevent attacks by flooding the API with association requests to non-existent children, we will set a max number of pending requests (number TBD).

+#### 3. IF `childID` refers to a real child, then parent of the child will see the request when they next retrieve the associations for their child

+#### 4. Parent can respond to the request by making a special request to the associations resource for the requesting clinician

+#### 5. If accepted, clinician will become authorised for the child

+OPEN QUESTION: should requests have a status flag and a way for them to be cleared?

 ## Note on sample fields